Vasily Ekimov: Life

 Of Turkish origin, Ekimov's precise date and place of birth are unknown; however, he was captured in Ottoman Turkey aged 12 and taken to Russia.
 There he became a pupil at the Imperial Academy of Arts in 1764, specialising in copperwork and chased work in 1776 and casting a miniature copy of the Peter the Great Monument in 1777.
 That copy won a 100 ruble prize from the Academy's Council and he left the Academy as a second-class apprentice in 1779.

 He became a master craftsman in 1798 and returned to the Academy to teach casting.
 Alexander I of Russia put him in charge of casting the Suvorov Monument to designs by Mikhail Kozlovsky in 1799.
-He was in charge of the Academy's foundry form 1805 to 1837 as professor and academician.
+He was in charge of the Academy's foundry from 1805 to 1837 as professor and academician.
 In 1805 he also taught bronze-casting and in 1831 he received the title of master founder and chaser.